websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/restoring-data-from-a-backup.md

       Production environment administrators can only restore environments to which they have access.
    ```

-1. Click all *checkboxes* to confirm the restore.
+1. Click all *checkboxes* that appear below.
+You must check these boxes to enable the button to initiate the restore.

 1. Click on *Restore to Environment* to start the restore process.